ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 And JSONLOOP is maintaining facts it is using and will be unaware if they are relocated.
 And if you request a fact id from some query result, that id is really only good for the duration of the volley, and not safe across a gc because it will be stored on a variable which has no cross-reference from the fact.
-So care is required to use the gc mechanism.
+So care is required to use the complex gc mechanism.

 ## Finer details about words